Skiing in Piedmont

 Useful Links for skiing in Piedmont:

-Richard Noble blogs about his life in Piedmont on Living In The Langhe
+Our guest blog post about skiing in Piedmont is by Richard Noble, he blogs about his life in Piedmont on Living In The Langhe